SyncfusionExamples/PDF-real-time-Examples/LeaseAgreement/README.md

 ##### Example: LeaseAgreement

 # Purpose
-   LeaseAgreement project is an example showing how to generate an Lease Agreement Draft Form document using the PDF library.
-This example demonstrates how to create a page document that contains paragraphs, and content with various styling.
+   This project is an example of lease agreement generation.
+A rental agreement is a contract of rental, usually written, between the owner of a property and a renter who desires to have temporary possession of the property.

 # Prerequisites
 1) **Visual Studio 2017** or above is installed.